What use is a privacy coin if you don’t have a secure place to store it?

 Just be aware that online storage using a web wallet is one of the least secure methods for storing your ZCash.
 The odds of getting hacked are still in your favor, but a hardware wallet would be a far more secure option.

 Atomic Wallet is a multi-asset solution for convenient storage of ZCash.
 It supports over 300 coins and tokens.
-A desktop version is available for Windows, MacOS, Ubuntu, Debian and Fedora.
-Private alpha versions of Android and IOS mobile apps will be released in October, 2018.
+A desktop version is available for Windows, MacOS, Ubuntu, Debian and Fedora, Android and IOS mobile apps

 Atomic Wallet user interface on Mac and Mobile

 The Atomic ZCash Wallet works with a built-in Atomic swap exchange.
 This feature allows a user to convert coins through a service such as Shapeshift and Changelly thereby saving fees.

 When you store Zcash on the Atomic wallet, your private keys are kept on your device so it is safer than the online web-based versions.
 You can also manually add any ERC tokens to the wallet in seconds.